 While exploring Hoi An old town, take a journey through its historic temples, merchant houses, and ancient communal halls.
 Don’t forget to visit the famous Japanese Bridge, Phuc Kien Assembly Hall, and the many museums scattered throughout Hoi An, offering a captivating dive into its rich past.
 For a more memorable experience, participate in a lantern-making workshop and create your own luminous masterpiece, a unique keepsake from your visit.

-Spend 21 days in vietnam, for an authentic experience, cycle through the countryside, taking you to the fishing village of Van Lang and the Bay Mau Coconut Forest.
+Spend 21 days in vietnam, for an authentic experience, cycle through the countryside, taking you to the fishing village of Van Lang and the Bay Mau coconut forest.
 There, you can take a bamboo basket boat ride, glide on calm waters, observe local fishermen, and even try your hand at traditional fishing.

 For a true taste of rural life in the Mekong Delta, take a boat trip along the serene canals.
 Glide through lush landscapes, witness local daily activities, and visit workshops where artisans create bricks and coconut products.
-Enjoy fresh coconut water and a variety of tropical fruits.
-Among the top experiences in a 3-week Vietnam itinerary, discovering the culinary delights and unique craftsmanship of Ben Tre is a standout, adding authenticity and charm to your journey.
+Enjoy fresh coconut water and tropical fruits as you soak in the region’s natural beauty and warm hospitality.
+Rich in tradition and charm, Ben Tre is a highlight of any 3-week Vietnam itinerary.

 End your day with a magnificent sunset over the banks of the Mekong, a magical experience that will be etched in your memory forever with vietnam itinerary 3 weeks.